ayamomiji/kyaru-concat/README.md

 ## License

-kyaru-concat is released under the MIT License.
+The source code of of kyaru-concat is released under the MIT License.
+All images are property of their respective owners.